Ivan Romanovich Alekseev: Personal life

 Ivan Romanovich Alekseev met his future wife, Nina Voznesenskaya, at a front-line hospital in 1944, where Nina worked as a doctor.
-Their marriage was concluded at the front, shortly after Alekseev's appointment as head of counterintelligence.
+Their marriage was solemnized at the front, shortly after Alekseev's appointment as head of counterintelligence.
 According to Nina's recollections, there was no courtship as such, but Alekseev's feelings were expressed in his actions.
 They lived together for 46 years, 4 months, and 18 days.
 In 1945, they had a daughter, Victoria, who became a doctor, and in 1956, a son, Andrey, who followed in his father's footsteps and rose to the rank of general.